-EMS.14.3.2 Distinction
+EMS.15.3.2 Distinction

-A module, mini-dissertation or dissertation is passed with distinction where, at the examination thereof an average mark of at least 75% is awarded and the degree is passed with a distinction where a weighted average of at least 75% is achieved in all the elements examined.
+- a) Module Distinction: A module is passed with distinction if the student achieves an average mark of at least 75% in the examination. - b) Mini-Dissertation Distinction: The mini-dissertation or dissertation is passed with distinction if the student achieves an average mark of at least 75% in the examination. - c) Degree Distinction: The degree is passed with a distinction if the student attains a weighted average of at least 75% in all the elements examined throughout the programme.

-EMS.14.3.3 Teaching and learning strategy
+EMS.15.3.3 Teaching and learning strategy